masenf/tox-ignore-env-name-mismatch/README.md

-If two environments have compatible specifications (basically, same `deps`) and use the same `env_dir`, installing this plugin and setting `ignore_env_name_mismatch = true` will allow tox to use the same underlying virtualenv for each test environment.
+If two environments have compatible specifications (basically, same `deps`) and use the same `env_dir`, installing this plugin and setting `runner = ignore_env_name_mismatch` will allow tox to use the same underlying virtualenv for each test environment.

 ## Usage

 1. Install `tox-ignore-env-name-mismatch` in the same environment as `tox`.
-2. Set `ignore_env_name_mismatch = true` to opt-out of recreating the virtualenv when the cached name differs from the current env name.
+2. Set `runner = ignore_env_name_mismatch` in a testenv to opt-out of recreating the virtualenv when the env name changes.
 * To always use this plugin, specify `requires = tox-ignore-env-name-mismatch` in the `[tox]` section of `tox.ini`